xMAnton/BioGrakn/README.md

 You can find a ready-to-use binary version of the software [here](https://github.com/xMAnton/BioGrakn/releases/tag/v1.2.0).

-Choose a work directory and be sure to download the .jar and the two .gql files containg the ontology and the inference rules.
+Choose a work directory and be sure to download the .jar and the two .gql files containing the ontology and the inference rules.

 &nbsp;